 We will discover some magical places in Santiago de Compostela while we walk around, far of the most crowded tourist places.
 From secret and hidden gardens to small squares or quiet corners in its parks, all in this city makes you feel the magic and emotion floating in the air, and we want you to be part of it!

 Dinner is calling now!
 Winding through the Old Quarter, we will reach the Old Market of Santiago de Compostela, a truly place to remember.
-You will enjoy a gourmet set dinner tonight in the central aisle of the 5th Nave, dedicated just to gastronomical experiences.
+You will enjoy a gourmet set dinner tonight.
 And once we have fed our souls and bodies, it´s time to get some extra powers with our Queimada Punch in an iconic venue of the city. (the way to prepare it, magical spell included, is an experience to remember).
 We will have an epic evening!

 This tour includes: